 GeneCards Summary for CCT6B Gene

 CCT6B (Chaperonin Containing TCP1 Subunit 6B) is a Protein Coding gene.
 Diseases associated with CCT6B include pelvic varices.
-Among its related pathways are Transport to the Golgi and subsequent modification and Chaperonin-mediated protein folding.
+Among its related pathways are Chaperonin-mediated protein folding and G-protein activation.
 GO annotations related to this gene include unfolded protein binding and protein transporter activity.
 An important paralog of this gene is CCT6A.

 UniProtKB/Swiss-Prot for CCT6B Gene